Bogota - Bogotá, Colombie

 In the four last years, she passed most of the time in the territorial colonization’s border, meeting communities and discovering the local and social effects of global issues like the healthcare crisis or the natural resource extraction.
 Her work also focuses on the emergence of a civilian opposition and the threats that faces in the Colombian democracy.

 After two years following the peace process and the FARC guerrilla, she's covering other issues in latin America (ongoing stories in El Salvador, Panama and Cuba).

-Her work was published in The New Yorker, Le Monde, Libération, The Guardian, Berlingske, Gotenborgs Poten, Stern Crime, L’Obs, California Sunday Magazine, Nikon Pro Magazine, Les Inrockuptibles, Chronique d’Amnesty International, Courier International, Haaretz, Guernica Magazine, the Murmur, Society, Al Jazeera America, Basta!, Grazia, The Christian Science Monitor, PRI, Internazionale, Causette, Néon and the Nobel Women's Initiative (NGO).
+The New York Times, The New Yorker, Le Monde, Libération, The Guardian, Berlingske, Gotenborgs Poten, Stern Crime, L’Obs, California Sunday Magazine, Nikon Pro Magazine, Chronique d’Amnesty International, Courier International, Haaretz, Guernica Magazine, the Murmur, Society, Al Jazeera America, Basta!, Grazia, The Christian Science Monitor, PRI, Internazionale, Causette, Néon, Handicap International, Norwegian Refugee Council.

 In November 2016, The Other Colombia is exhibited at the ZOOM Photo Festival in Saguenay, Canada.